-What is an Arm Lift?
+What is Arm Lift?

 An arm lift, also known as brachioplasty, is a cosmetic surgical procedure designed to reshape and contour the upper arms by removing excess skin and fat.
 This procedure is typically sought by individuals who have experienced significant weight loss, aging, or other factors that have led to sagging or loose skin in the upper arm area.